sdcnku/micropython/docs/library/omv.sensor.rst

    RAW BAYER image pixel format.
-If you try to make the frame size too big to fit in the frame buffer your OpenMV Cam will set the pixel format to BAYER so that you can capture images but no image processing methods will be operational.
+If you try to make the frame size too big to fit in the frame buffer your OpenMV Cam will set the pixel format to BAYER so that you can capture images but only some image processing methods will be operational.

+.. data:: sensor.YUV422

+   A pixel format that is very easy to jpeg compress.
+Each pixel is stored as a grayscale 8-bit Y value followed by alternating 8-bit U/V color values that are shared between two Y values (8-bits Y1, 8-bits U, 8-bits Y2, 8-bits V, etc.).
+Only some image processing methods work with YUV422.

 .. data:: sensor.JPEG